Anaconda

 One such software platform is R, a widely used application for statistical analysis and plotting, which is greatly extensible by loading packages.

-For more information, see "Introduction to Conda for (Data) Scientists" from The Carpentries.
+For more information on how to use Anaconda, we recommend "Introduction to Conda for (Data) Scientists" from The Carpentries.

 Anaconda commands